-The ICAR-IISR has developed number of soybean varieties, like NRC 2, NRC 12, NRC 7, NRC 37, NRC 86, NRC 127, NRC 128, NRC 132, NRC 136, NRC 138, NRC 142, NRC 147, NRCSL 1, etc suited to location specific needs of farmers with traits of high yield, short/medium maturity duration, and high oil content.
+The ICAR-IISR has developed number of soybean varieties like NRC 2, NRC 12, NRC 7, NRC 37, NRC 86, NRC 127, NRC 128, NRC 132, NRC 136, NRC 138, NRC

+142, NRC 147, NRCSL 1, etc suited to location specific needs of farmers with traits of high yield, short/medium maturity duration, and high oil content.
 The institute also developed and released some specialty soybean varieties like NRC 127 (India's first KTI free soybean variety), NRC 142 (free from both KTI as well as lypoxygenase-2 acid) NRC 147 (high oleic acid) in the recent past.
 Similarly the institute has developed vegetable type soybean genotypes which have been registered with ICAR-NBPGR, New Delhi and few of them has been commercialized among the potential corporate clients for large scale multiplication to meet specific needs.
-The recently released varieties like NRC 130, NRC 138 and NRC 142 are gaining popularity among the soy growers.
+The recently released varieties like NRC 130, NRC 138, and NRC 142 are gaining popularity among the soy growers.
+In addition to these, the institute has recently identified three soybean varieties namely, NRC 150, NRC 152 and NRC 149 during the 52nd Annual Group Meet of All India Coordinated Research Project on Soybean held at Indore during 17-18 May, 2022.

-The institute, since its inception has been conducting research on various aspects of soybean production and processing technologies.
-Besides acting as headquarter of the AICRPS, the institute also coordinated the breeder seed requirement of soybean at the national level.
-Presently, the institute is producing nearly 12,855 quintals of Breeder Seed of nearly 43 soybean varieties in seed chain.
-As of now, about 176 improved soybean varieties have been bred, released and recommended for cultivation in varied agro-climatic situations through soybean R&D system involving AICRPS centres spread across the country.
+The institute, is engaged in conducting research on frontier areas as well as different issues related to o soybean production and processing technologies.
+Besides acting as headquarter of the AICRPS, the institute also coordinate the breeder seed requirement of soybean at the national level.
+Presently, the institute is producing Breeder Seed of soybean varieties presently available in seed chain.
+As of now, about 180 improved soybean varieties have been bred, released and recommended for cultivation in varied agro-climatic situations through soybean R&D system involving AICRPS centres spread across the country.
 The ICAR-IISR has also a credit of maintenance, characterization and utilization of more than 4,000 germplasm lines.